brannn/homelab-foundations/examples/applications/simple-app/README.md

 ## Overview

-This example demonstrates deploying a basic stateless application using Flux GitOps.
-It includes a simple web server with configuration management and basic monitoring.
+This example shows deployment of a basic stateless application using Flux GitOps.
+It includes a web server with configuration management and monitoring.

 ## Components